Search

 • Design size limitations due to heat press size

-Screen Printing Disadvantages
+Screen Printing Disadvantages:

 • Labor-intensive and time-consuming, particularly for complex designs